How to Accelerate the Electrification of Buildings in the Midwest

 Propane is used for residential heating in Michigan, as well as the Midwest in general, more than in any other region of the U.S. At over 367 million gallons used annually, Michigan is the top state for propane use in the residential sector, followed by Minnesota and Wisconsin, according to the Michigan Propane Gas Association.

-While replacing high-efficiency natural gas furnaces with heat pumps in existing buildings may not always be economic right now, propane tends to be costlier than electric.
+While replacing high-efficiency natural-gas furnaces with heat pumps in existing buildings may not always be economic right now, propane tends to be costlier than electric.
 The same goes for oil heating.
 The Rocky Mountain Institute has described propane and oil as the “low-hanging fruit” of the switch to electricity.

 It is important for consumers to understand that heating bill savings can make the switch from propane to electrification worth the upfront costs for many Michigan households.
 Indeed, those savings can be a basis for financing such retrofits.